sweet-research-group/sweet-research-group.github.io/index.md

 {% capture text %}

-Our cross-disciplinary research group consists of undergraduate and graduate students from _[Lehigh University](https://www2.lehigh.edu/)_—majoring in _[engineering](https://engineering.lehigh.edu/)_ and _[health](https://health.lehigh.edu/)_—as well as physical therapists from _[Good Shepherd Rehabilitation Hospital](https://www.goodshepherdrehab.org/location/good-shepherd-rehabilitation-hospital/)_ in the Lehigh Valley.
+Our cross-disciplinary research group consists of undergraduate and graduate students from _[Lehigh University](https://www2.lehigh.edu/)_—majoring in _[engineering](https://engineering.lehigh.edu/)_ and _[health](https://health.lehigh.edu/)_, as well as physical therapists from _[Good Shepherd Rehabilitation Hospital](https://www.goodshepherdrehab.org/location/good-shepherd-rehabilitation-hospital/)_ in the Lehigh Valley.

 {%
   include button.html